 - and of course, by contributing bug fixes or new features

-If you encounter a problem, want to discuss a new feature, share interesting findings, and more, then the mailing-lists are the place to go to to start a conversation with the Groovy developers and other Groovy users.
+If you encounter a problem, want to discuss a new feature, share interesting findings, and more, then the mailing-lists are the place to go to start a conversation with the Groovy developers and other Groovy users.
 Discussions on the mailing list are archived.
 It's the place to go to for all formal discussions or if you want to search the archives.

 Improving the documentation